[Last updated 21 July 2021]

 Virtual information sessions for people considering adoption

-Due to the coronavirus (COVID-19), we are very sad to announce that face-to-face events have been cancelled until further notice.
+Due to the coronavirus (COVID-19), we have been very sad to announce that face-to-face events have been cancelled until further notice.
 But… we are now holding information sessions virtually – online using Teams.
 Our Business Support Team will advise prospective adopters when they make their enquiries how the events work using Teams.

 Facebook is where the news is!